micmejia/bible-dump/NKJV/1 Kings/1 Kgs 7.md

 He also made the Hall of Pillars: its length _was_ fifty cubits, and its width thirty cubits; and in front of them _was_ a portico with pillars, and a canopy _was_ in front of them.

 ###### 7
-Then he made a hall for the throne, the Hall of Judgment, where he might judge; and _it was_ paneled with cedar from floor to [^c]ceiling.
+Then he made a hall for the throne, the Hall of Judgment, where he might judge; and _it was_ paneled with cedar from floor to ceiling.

 ###### 8
 And the house where he dwelt _had_ another court inside the hall, of like workmanship.
 Solomon also made a house like this hall for Pharaoh's daughter, whom he had taken _as wife._